-Workplace Drug Testing in the UK
+Understanding Drug Testing Procedures in UK Workplaces

 In the UK, workplace drug testing is an essential practice to ensure a safe and productive work environment.
 It involves the analysis of biological samples to detect the presence of drugs or alcohol, thereby helping employers maintain a drug-free workplace.
 This process is governed by various legal regulations and requires careful implementation to balance safety concerns with employee privacy rights.